Skip to main content

 • XLS/XLSX

-An existing catalog already exists on NexusOne, so when you ingest a file, you only have to define your schema and table.
+An existing Hive catalog using an Iceberg table format already exists on NexusOne, so when you ingest a file, you only have to define your schema and table.
 After ingesting the file, Apache Airflow schedules a DAG based on your configuration.
 This DAG uses Spark to process the file.
-To query and visualize the dataset, NexusOne uses Metabase.
-When querying, Metabase communicates with Trino, which then retrieves the dataset using the catalog.
+To query and visualize the dataset, NexusOne uses Superset.
+When querying, Superset communicates with Trino, which then retrieves the dataset using the catalog.

 Use cases